 Her heart soared with his words.
 Another man might've said, “I had a great time tonight,” but not him.
 He managed to say it with an ocean-deep meaning without actually saying it at all.
 And it was poetry to her ears.

-“I will.”
-She said as if it were a vow.
+“I will,” she promised as if it was a vow.
 “And if you ever figure out how to make a magical night last forever, will you tell me?”